-Monitoring and Study Oversight
+Monitoring and study oversight

 The study is coordinated by the SCTU and oversight is maintained by a Study Management Group chaired by the Chief Investigator.
-The study may be participant to inspection and audit by University Hospital Southampton NHS Foundation Trust (under their remit as Sponsor), SCTU (as the Sponsor's

-Governance Framework for Health and Social Care, applicable contracts and national regulations.
+The study may be subject to inspection and audit by University Hospital Southampton NHS Foundation Trust (under their remit as Sponsor), SCTU (as the Sponsor's delegate) and other regulatory bodies to ensure adherence to the principles of GCP, Research Governance Framework for Health and Social Care, applicable contracts and national regulations.

-Dissemination Plan
+Dissemination plan

 The findings from the UNIVERSAL study will be disseminated through multiple channels to ensure wide accessibility and impact.
-This includes publications in peer-reviewed scientific journals, presentations at national and international conferences.
+This includes publications in peer-reviewed scientific journals and presentations at national and international conferences.
 If the participant agrees to receiving the information, patients or carers will be notified of the results of the study, in an appropriate format and language suitable for lay members.
 The study will be registered on a publicly available database that will be regularly updated throughout the life of the study and will include the final report when available.